 For a small, fixed monthly cost, you add a team of experts to your arsenal.
 Instead of reacting after the fact, they work to identify any vulnerabilities.
 Instead of reacting, they work to identify vulnerabilities and prevent attacks.

 When security is internal, a single person or small, overworked team tries to stay current.
-Partner with an IT Company to allow you to keep focused on your business tasks.
+Partner with a security consulting company to allow you to keep focused on your office tasks.
 You can trust the IT team to know the latest, greatest technologies.
-The experts do the necessary training and attend the security conferences, and your business benefits without having to spend finite resources.
+The experts do the necessary training and attend the security conferences, and added benefits without having to spend finite resources.

 Investing in IT Security makes a difference

-An early order of business for your IT Provider is learning your system, network, and applications.
-These IT experts get to know your business and its workflow needs.
+Your Cybersecurity Provider needs to learn your system, network, and applications.
+These IT consluting experts get to know your company and its workflow needs.
 Then, they recommend the best tools for you to use.

 They make suggestions that prioritize productivity, ease of use, cost, and security.
 You don’t have to deal directly with a vendor salesperson.
 You gain an objective perspective on what technology truly suits your needs.

-Regrettably, your technology users remain a weak link, but you can boost your employee cyber education and awareness (and you should).
-A managed services provider (MSP) partner adds levels of precaution.
-They will test and track staff cyber behavior on-site and off-premises.
+Regrettably, your technology users remain a weak link, but you can boost your employee cybersecurity education and awareness (and you should).
+An IT security partner adds levels of precaution.
+They will test and track staff cybersecurity behavior on-site and off-premises.

-An MSP partner understands your entire technology ecosystem.
-They determine how your business solutions operate together to keep your business protected.
+An MSP consulting partner understands your entire technology ecosystem.
+They determine how your solutions operate together to keep your organization protected.

-This proactive approach can save you data breach devastation.
+This proactive consulting approach can save you data breach devastation.
 Financial damages can be large.
 In a 2018 Cisco study, 54% of all cyberattacks resulted in damages of more than $500,000 USD.
-Cyber

 Those costs aren’t the only risk of a data breach, though.
-Your business also risks:
+You also risk:

 - theft of international property;